Astromundus: University of Göttingen

-For the last two semesters students can go to the University of Goettingen.
-It was ranked 4th in Germany, 30th in Europe and 93rd in the world in 2010 by the Academic Ranking of World Universities.
-So far it seems to be the top priority of the students for doing a master thesis.
-Courses offered here are mainly on stellar structure and evolution, stellar atmospheres, stellar atmospheres modelling, active galactic nuclei, numerical experiments in astrophysics, cosmological structure formation, inflationary theory, helioseismology, physics of Sun.
+For the last two semesters students would go to the University of Goettingen, which was ranked 4th in Germany, 30th in Europe and 93rd in the world in 2010 by the Academic Ranking of World Universities.
+Courses offered here are mainly on stellar structure and evolution, stellar atmospheres and their modelling, active galactic nuclei, numerical experiments in astrophysics, cosmological structure formation, inflationary theory, helioseismology, and the physics of the Sun.
 They also offer some seminar courses related to string theory and supermassive black holes that one can take for credits.

 University of Belgrade

-University of Belgrade was situated in Belgrade, the capital of Serbia.
+University of Belgrade is situated in Belgrade, the capital of Serbia.
 Students can go there for the last two semesters.
 The best master theses written by Astromundus students will be considered for publication in the Serbian Astronomical Journal published by the Astronomical Observatory Belgrade and the Department of Astronomy, Belgrade.

 Examination and grade conversion scheme

 A student typically needs to go to more than two universities in two years.
-Thus he/she encounters different environments, different examination and grading systems.
+Thus, they would encounter different environments, different examination, and different grading systems.
 Like in Innsbruck, in accordance with the Austrian system, exams are usually in written form and grades are given on a scale of 1 to 5, 1 being excellent and 5 being insufficient and grades have to be an integer number.
 In Italy however exams are usually oral (typically 40 minutes to one hour, sometimes even longer) and grades range from 0 to 30, 17 being fail and 30 being the highest score.
 They also have a grade named 30 LODE (or 30+) awarded for exceptionally good performances.
 In Germany, exams are again oral (lasting for 15 to 30 minutes) and grading system was somewhat similar to Austria.
 Only here the difference was, grades don't necessarily have to be an integer, students very frequently get grades like 1.3, 1+, 2.7 etc. Serbian system was very different, their marks range from 1 to 100 with a passing mark of 50.

-As it was a joint master programme and finally one certificate had to be offered by the consortium as a whole, all the different grades are converted into the Austrian system, University of Innsbruck being the coordinating university.
+As it was a joint master programme, one certificate had to be offered by the consortium as a whole, all the different grades are converted into the Austrian system, University of Innsbruck being the coordinating university.
 The grade conversion scheme was given below: